 Use Your Network, Your Resources, and Career Services

-Along with networking, you should be using every resource available to you.
-Whether you need to prepare for interviews, get professional help with your resume, or ask for advice, Career Services at your law school is an excellent resource – use it!
+Along with networking and university career services, you should be using every resource available to you.
+Whether you need to prepare for interviews, get professional help with your resume, or ask for advice.
+The more resources you utilize and incorporate into your career search, the better.